-Approximately 97% of the Crédit Mutuel Alliance Fédérale's annual net profits are allocated to reserves, which serves to strengthen the Group's financial structure and to reinforce the cooperative nature of the Crédit Mutuel Alliance Fédérale.
+More than 95% of the Crédit Mutuel Alliance Fédérale's annual net profits are allocated to reserves, which serves to strengthen the Group's financial structure and to reinforce the cooperative nature of the Crédit Mutuel Alliance Fédérale.
 The Crédit Mutuel Alliance Fédérale's financial structure also benefits from the concentration of its activities in retail banking, as well as its limited presence in the most volatile product and geographic markets.

-The Crédit Mutuel Alliance Fédérale's common equity Tier 1 ratio was 16.6% as of December 31, 2018 and 17.4% as of June 30, 2019.
-For more detail, see Part 1.2 "Profiles of Crédit Mutuel Alliance Fédérale and BFCM Group-Key figures-Solvency and ratings (Crédit Mutuel Alliance Fédérale)" and in Part 4 "Information on the Basel Arrangements Pillar 3" in the 2018 Registration Document.
+The Crédit Mutuel Alliance Fédérale's common equity Tier 1 ratio was 17.3% as of December 31, 2019 and 17.1% as of June 30, 2020.
+For more detail, see Part 2.2.2.6.3 "Solvency" in the 2019 URD and the 2019 URD Amendment.